10 Connecticut Towns That Are Totally Worth a Visit

 Chester

 Chester offers a charming Main Street lined with colonial-era buildings, boutique shops, and art galleries.
-Don’t miss the Goodspeed Opera House, the Chester Museum at the Mill, and Honeycone Craft Ice Cream.
+Don’t miss the Chester Museum at the Mill, and Honeycone Craft Ice Cream, which serves up some of the best ice cream in Connecticut.

 Simsbury